gevans/catalyst/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Credits

+Vi0L0 is awesome for having put together the original [catalyst](https://aur.archlinux.org/packages/catalyst/) package on the AUR.
+I don't use Arch Linux all the time, unfortunately, but greatly appreciated the patches and build script he's put together.
+The patches especially, which are used by this project.